-The “first time” the word “love” should be used in a relationship is when the man ask the woman to marry him.
+The “first time” the word “love” should be used in a relationship is when the man asks the woman to marry him.
 This is the only time the relationship now can become exclusive.
 Using the word love prematurely has caused many heartbreaks.
 You have accessed that you are the right match.
 You are marrying your best friend!
-If you have not already you should immediately put your relationship under a covering (parents, mentors, or church) for mentorship and accountability.
+If you have not already, you should immediately put your relationship under a covering (parents, mentors, or church) for mentorship and accountability.

 If the woman accepts the proposal, they make their intentions for marriage public before their church, family, and friends.
 The woman should not commit to marriage without the man having a date when the marriage will take place.
-No woman one should be strung along waiting for the man to commit to a date for marriage.
-The relationship is not only been called by God but you are now covered by the church before marriage for mentorship and accountability.
+No woman should be strung along waiting for the man to commit to a date for marriage.
+The relationship has not only been called by God, but you are now covered by the church before marriage for mentorship and accountability.
 That is a very important principle to understand.

 The time between the proposal and the wedding date is called the engagement period.
-During the engagement period, the date of the marriage is set, invitations are sent, and man and woman prepare for the celebration for their marriage covenant ceremony.
+During the engagement period, the date of the marriage is set, invitations are sent, and the man and woman prepare for the celebration for their marriage covenant ceremony.
 (St. John 14:2-3)

 The marriage ceremony symbolizes the covenant between a man and woman: The man leaves his father and mother to make his wife his priority.
 He unites with his wife for permanence and they both mutually submit to one another so they can fulfill the purpose for marriage.
 (Genesis 2:24) The marriage ceremony also symbolizes the model for your marriage: The husband will love his wife just as Christ loves the church and the wife will submit to her husband just as the church is subject to Christ.
-(Ephesians 5:25-30) Finally, your marriage ceremony should include your church, family and friends as your witnesses of your covenant commitment to one another.
+(Ephesians 5:25-30) Finally, your marriage ceremony should include your church, family, and friends as your witnesses of your covenant commitment to one another.

 LIVING WITH ONE ANOTHER